Waimakariri Braids

 Isaac Quarry

 At the west end of the final stopbank section, the trail descends down the south side and skirts around the Isaac road metals quarry.
 Again large ‘mountains’ of sand can be seen.
-Demand for sand has more than doubled post-earthquake, with the quarry producing 600T of sand per nine-hour day.
 Leaving the quarry, the trail crosses Haul Road where care should be maintained for heavy vehicles entering and departing the quarry.

 McLeans Island Forest

-Soon after leaving the quarry, the trail is currently undefined.
-Beyond a rough open area (where there are trail bike tracks), the 360 trail enters McLeans Island Forest.
-Under employment schemes in the 1930’s, hundreds of men armed only with shovels, picks and wheelbarrows created a series of stopbanks and groynes along the Waimakariri River in an attempt to reduce flooding through Christchurch.
+The Christchurch 360 Trail enters McLeans Island Forest, created under employment schemes in the 1930’s.
+Hundreds of men armed only with shovels, picks and wheelbarrows created a series of stopbanks and groynes along the Waimakariri River in an attempt to reduce flooding through Christchurch.
 Most of the pine plantations along the river were also planted during this Depression era.
 The forests generate revenue for on-going river protection works and also provide a buffer to slow flood water before it hits the stopbanks.
 The forest also provides recreational opportunities.
 McLeans Forest has three mountain bike loops totalling 17 kilometres and catering for cyclists of all ages and abilities, plus 11 kilometres of walking or running tracks.
 It is also used for orienteering.

 McLeans Island Recreation